osiris-code/osiris/docs/hidden/reference/Simulation.md

 information dumps.

-**wall_clock_limit** specifies a time limit to shut down the simulation, in a format "h:m:s".
+**wall_clock_limit** specifies a time limit to shut down the simulation, in a format "h\:m\:s".
 When this wall clock time is reached the simulation will shut down.
 See also 'wall_clock_check'.

 **wall_clock_check** specifies the frequency at which to check if wall